End-to-End Facial Expression Detection in Long Videos: The Facial Expression Detection Network

-This feature is then passed to the segment attention and fusion module, which aggregates information across $f$ frames within each segment using learned attention scores, resulting in output with dimensions $(s, d)$.
-First, a global feature vector of size $d$ is computed for each segment via multi-head attention and average pooling.
-This global vector is replicated $f$ times and concatenated with each frame's feature vector, resulting in a feature matrix of dimensions $(f, 2d)$.
-The feature vector of each frame is passed through two parallel fully connected layers: one to compute a scalar attention score and the other to reduce the dimension to $d$.

-Next, the feature representation is refined by the sliding window attention module, where attention scores are computed with a 1D CNN and Softmax.
-These scores are used to enhance the sliding window feature via element-wise multiplication.

-Finally, the feature is sequentially processed by two 1D CNN blocks (each with stride 2), yielding outputs of shape $(\frac{s}{2}, d_1)$ and $(\frac{s}{4}, d_1)$, respectively.
+To model short-term temporal structure, the feature sequence is passed through the segment attention module, which aggregates the $f$ frames within each segment.
+A global segment embedding is first computed using multi-head attention and average pooling.
+This vector is replicated and concatenated with each frame’s feature, forming a matrix of shape $(f, 2d)$.
+Each frame then passes through two parallel fully connected layers: one produces a scalar attention weight, and the other projects the features back to dimension $d$.
+The segment embedding is formed by a weighted sum across frames, yielding an output of shape $(s, d)$.
+Next, the sliding window attention module enhances long-range context by applying attention across the segment sequence.
+Attention scores are computed via a 1D convolution followed by Softmax, and applied via element-wise multiplication to the sequence.
+Finally, the refined segment features are passed through two 1D CNN blocks (stride 2), producing a downsampled sequence of length $\frac{s}{4}$.

-\paragraph{Neck} The neck constructs a temporal feature pyramid with four resolution levels.
-The temporal dimension is progressively reduced using 1D CNNs with stride 2, resulting in the dimensions of the input feature $(\frac{s}{4}, d_1), (\frac{s}{8}, d_1), (\frac{s}{16}, d_1), (\frac{s}{32}, d_1)$, respectively.
-Each pyramid level is then processed by its own head.